 What does it mean?
-If you advertise on certain sites on the Internet, use contextual advertising – you should take the time to control and fine-tune.
-You should check at least large sites with what content your ad is adjacent to.
-Sometimes turn off the campaign at all is better than to receive damages for the image.
+If you advertise on certain sites on the Internet, use contextual advertising — you should take the time to control and fine-tune.
+You should check at least large sites with what content your ad is adjacent.
+Sometimes turning off the campaign at all is better than receiving damages for the image.

-For example: an unpleasant situation can arise with automated systems that use media context to customize an ad.
-Since their ad serving mechanisms are based on a history generated over a period of time, they may not correspond to the current news situation at a particular moment.
+For example, an unpleasant situation can arise with automated systems that use media context to customize an ad.
+Since their ad-serving mechanisms are based on a history generated over a while, they may not correspond to the current news situation at a particular moment.

 For example, a news portal published the news about how one of the retailers apologizes for selling respiratory masks during their shortages in medical facilities.
 And on the page next to this news, the following automatic ad from another mask seller (trademark hidden) was shown: